Random Sequential Covering: Model A: Covering by trimers

-Here we consider the RSC of the one-dimensional lattice by trimers.
-In the realm of model A, this is the first lattice system that is not completely solved.
+Here we consider the RSC of the one-dimensional lattice by trimers using the rules of model A, i.e., accepting the deposition of a trimer if at least one previously uncovered site gets covered.
+The RSC by dimers is completely solved, namely the fractions $\pi_0, \pi_1, \pi_2$ are known.
+The RSC of trimers is the first lattice system that is not completely solved.
 Several exact results have been derived Sec.~\ref{subsec:trimers}, yet some basic quantities defy analytical treatment.
 For instance, we have determined the density $\pi_0$ of uncovered sites, Eq.~\eqref{E-sol}, while the densities $\pi_1$, $\pi_2$ and $\pi_3$ of single-covered, double-covered and triple-covered sites remain unknown.
 Here we derive expressions \eqref{p1-3}--\eqref{p3-3} for these densities relying on a rather natural conjecture.

 Expressing $\pi_1$ and $\pi_2$ through $\pi_3$ ensuring that \eqref{M-3-sol} and \eqref{SDT-3-sol} are obeyed we obtain

 Hence it suffices to find $\pi_3$.

 In the dimer case, the density $\pi_2$ of the most occupied sites is a linear combination of $\{1, e^{-2t}, e^{-3t}\}$, cf. \eqref{D-sol}.
 In the trimer case, $\pi_3$ accounts for the most occupied sites and we {\em guess} that it is a linear combination of $\{1, e^{-2t}, e^{-3t}, e^{-4t}\}$; the necessity of the additional exponent is evident from \eqref{M-3-sol}.
 This leads to the conjectural form \eqref{p3} with four parameters.
 Expanding \eqref{p3} and matching with the small time behavior